AguAlex/deepfake-classification/README.md

 - **Add more augmentation techniques** (rotation, zoom, etc.) to improve robustness.
 - **Implement early stopping** or learning rate schedules to optimize training.
 - **Experiment with other architectures** like EfficientNet or ResNet.

----

-## License

-This project is open-source and free to use for educational and research purposes.